NCCastillo/nccastillo.github.io/source/blog/2016-07-07-swift-variables-and-constants.html.markdown

 day = "Sunday"
 ```

 Swift is known to be a safe language.
-If you try to assign a new value that has a different type than the one declared (remember we declared `day` with type of `String`) it will throw an error.
+If you try to assign a new value that has a different type than the one declared (remember we declared `day` with type of `String`) it will give you an error.
 The error message would say something like
 "Cannot assign value of type to type 'String' ".

 ```swift